 - Low: similar to walking on uneven surfaces

 - Moderate: similar to a creek crossing on dry rocks, or to careful footing required on ascents and descents, several occurrences during the outing

-- High: similar to a creek crossing on wet slippery rocks, or to very careful footing required on steep ascents and descents, many occurrences during the outing
+- High: similar to a creek crossing on wet slippery rocks, or to unstable footing on steep ascents and descents, many occurrences during the outing

 - Very High: use of hands may be required, good balance and strength required, many occurrences during the outing